Keurig K-Elite Review – Is It the Finest K-Cup Pod Coffee Maker Yet?

 You want to be able to enjoy large carafes of drip coffee too – If you enjoy the ease-of-use and practicality of K-Cups but think that you could do with some large carafes of drip coffee too, every once in a while, then we recommend the K-Duo Plus: it comes with a thermal carafe and a filter for coffee grounds, while also maintaining Keurig’s signature K-Cup element.

 You want to be more in control of the brewing process – In our opinion, the K-Elite coffee maker is the best Keurig model, but we will choose ground coffee over K-Cups any time.
-If you’re like us but don’t want to compromise on time and practicality, we recommend looking into espresso machines, coffee drippers or the other options included in our list of the fastest coffee makers.
+If you’re like us but don’t want to compromise on time and practicality, we recommend looking into espresso machines, SCAA-certified coffee machines or the other options included in our list of the fastest coffee makers.
 You might also consider the Hamilton Beach 49981, which uses K-cups but also takes ground coffee.
 If you live in the mountains, the K-Select should be on your list because of its included altitude control; you can read about it in this post.
 And in case you like your coffee milky and frothy, why not consider the K-Cafe?

 Overall, the K-Elite is the Keurig model that offers the most features and customization, from temperature control, to Strong Brew, to various brew sizes, to iced coffee and pretty much everything in between.
 It’s also very elegant and stylish: it comes in 3 different premium colors (brushed slate, brushed silver or brushed gold) that will easily blend in with your kitchen.